South Side High School (Rockville Centre, New York): Facilities

 The school district headquarters, the William H. Johnson Administration Building, is on the high school campus; it was given its current name in 2020.

 Sports

-South Side High School has a rich athletic history dating back to the 1920s.
-Three teams (boys' lacrosse, boys' basketball, girls' volleyball, girls' soccer) have won New York State Championships.
-The most famous of the many championship teams is the 1971 Boys' Basketball Team, co-captained by then senior Daniel Gastman and then Junior William "Beaver" Smith.
-It was the first championship of the modern era.
-The finals game was played at Hofstra University's Athletic Center and transmitted over WWGBB radio.
-The other starting players on than historic team were Beaver's brother Greg Smith, David Lucey, and William "Igor" Sisti.
-South Side concluded its Championship season (21-2) with a thrilling Overtime Victory against a previously unbeaten Great Neck North Hi team that had been 21-0 up until that point.
-Senior's Dan Gastman's behind the basket 22'corner jumper and Bill's Sisti's strategic defensive offensive foul call helped tilt the result the Cyclones way.
-Bob Bigelow was South Side's Coach.
-South Side repeated as Champions the following year, and South Side won many more titles in the ensuing years.
-Another successful team is the Lady Cyclones Soccer Team, which discovered its championship pedigree after Bob Bigelow was relieved of coaching the boys' basketball team and accepted the position coaching girls' soccer.
-Bigelow said both Championship experiences were great, but the girls were easier to coach.
-In the past 20 years, the Lady Cyclones have won 17 State Championships including most recently in 2012, when the girls dominated their opponents, scoring 63 goals and only allowing 6, going 18–0–1.
-In 2013 the girls were ranked #1 in the State and #4 in the nation.
-At the end of the 2009 season, the varsity girls soccer team was ranked #1 in the nation.

-In 2003–04 the boys' basketball teams captured the county championship for the first time since 1998, besting all Nassau County opponents.
-2004 also saw the boys' lacrosse program capture its first State Lacrosse Championship.

 Red and Blue

 Red and Blue is an annual competition held by South Side High School since 1916.
-"Red and Blue started when girls weren't allowed to participate in team sports".
+"Red and Blue started when girls weren't allowed to participate in team sports."
 Author and historian Doris Kearns Goodwin wrote extensively about Red and Blue in her autobiographical memoir "Wait Till Next Year."
 Since 1979 Title IX has mandated that girls have equivalent access to sports and other activities, but the tradition has lived on, with approximately 300 (mostly) female students participating each year.
 In recent years, the event has also raised money to benefit Breast Cancer research and support.
 Additionally, talks about removing or opening this competition to all genders have been a topic of heavy debate in recent years.

 Notable alumni

 The following notable people graduated from South Side High School: